Want ten free figure drawing resources?

 Within this blog post you will discover 10 free online resources to improve your figure drawing.
 Transform your figure drawing skills with these life drawing poses, online blogs, to courses.
 All of them completely free!

 So, what led me to writing this I hear you ask?

 I’ve always disregarded properly learning figure drawing.
 I love attending life drawing sessions once a month, and find it very useful.
 However, it’s always been one of my weaknesses.
 As a result, I set out a plan to improve this side of my drawing.
 I wouldn’t say I was the worst figure drawer, but it was certainly a category I could improve.
 Practicing my weaknesses is a mantra that I live by – and it seems to be paying dividends.

 As I was on this quest to improve my figure drawing, I discovered some handy online resources which I’m sharing with you today.
 There’s nothing quite like drawing from life, but these resources will give you confidence to take into your next life drawing session.
 These resources are great to help you keep practising when you don’t have a real model in front of you.

 As a side note; if you’re unfamiliar with this blog, I share illustration, art and freelancing tips to help you succeed.
-From helping you with colour, seeing how the great masters created dynamic compositions, to sharing my own illustration work, be sure to check out my previous blog posts!
+From helping you how to use colour, seeing how the great masters created dynamic compositions, to sharing my own illustration work, be sure to check out my previous blog posts!